Nonprofit Leadership (NPLD)

 NPLD 5670 Unleashing Large Scale Social Movements

-Unleashing Large Scale Social Movements: Countless impactful ideas and interventions exist to improve the world, however, few of these spread.
-Aspiring leaders driving big social change face challenges with engaging others in a meaningful, comprehensive way, reaching hundreds of people when millions could benefit.
+Countless impactful ideas and interventions hold the potential to improve the world; but, few gain the traction to spread.
+Aspiring leaders driving transformative social change often struggle to engage others in a meaningful, comprehensive way, reaching hundreds when millions could benefit.
 This course delves in the mechanics of successful large-scale social movements, exploring how initiatives evolve from ideas to transformative forces.
-The course will address three questions: How do we build a genuine collective commitment?
-How can we set a strategy with leverage and reach, making the most of finite resources?
-How do we take action in a way that we reach our aims for growth and impact, and optimize rapid learning and improvement?
-The course uses examples of social movement and collective activism in the United States and around the world, and provides students with a blueprint to raise awareness, build will, and inspire behavior change among large groups of people to solve shared social issues.
+The course will address three questions: (1) How do we secure a genuine collective commitment?
+(2) How can we set a strategy with leverage and reach, making the most of finite resources?
+(3) How do we take actions in a way that achieves our goals for growth and impact, and optimizing rapid learning and improvement?
+Drawing on examples of social movement and collective activism in the United States and around the world, the course provides students with a blueprint to raise awareness, build will, and inspire behavior change among large groups of people to address shared social issues.

 Spring